CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 );
 ```

-Now we get a log in the console:
+When the code above executes, we now get a log in the console:

 ```bash
 Assertion failed: current output: undefined, expected output: 08:00 am
 ```

-### Implementing the functionality
+### 🧰 Implementing the functionality

 On line 4, the function is being passed a single argument `"08:00"`.
 We can parametrise the function and label the input as `time`: